 Costa Rica is generally speaking a safe country but its capital is not.
 If you plan on travelling alone, make sure to have a good command of Spanish and watch your belongings closely at all time, especially in bus stations and town centres.
 Pickpocketing is unfortunately very common and the victims are often careless travellers.

-Do not walk through a city/town with a backpack and keep your belongings in front of you or in well guarded pockets when taking a bus.
+Do not walk through a city/town with a backpack and keep your belongings in front of you or in well guarded pockets when taking a bus, do not put anything in the overhead compartment.

 If you apply these simple principles, you will be able to enjoy the full extent of Costa Rica’s natural beauty without any unfortunate incident.